G-Core/product-documentation/documentation/cloud/virtual-instances/connect/connect-via-ssh/connect-to-your-instance-via-ssh.md

 <img src="https://assets.gcore.pro/docs/cloud/virtual-instances/connect/connect-to-your-instance-via-ssh/autogenerate-ssh-key.png" alt="A dialog with options to name and create an SSH key" width="80%">

 4\.
-The public key will be added to an instance and its private part will be saved to your local storage.
+The public key will be added to a Virtual Machine and the private key will be saved to your local storage.

 </tabset-element>